TheProfitPilgrim/mf_research_reports/reports/Report mf_category_analysis.md

 * I tried forming portfolios using an arbitrary system and found it hard to evaluate the performance since each MF belongs to a category of its own with its own benchmark.
 * Here I "level the playing field" (all of the funds have same benchmark) and try moving inputs around to see how the outperformance is affected

+Tldr 🥱😴 :

+ 1. As number of funds in portfolio *decreases*:

+    * Performance across all time periods *increases*
+    * Average volatility of funds in the pf *increases*
+    * Aum peaks at 25 funds b/w 5,10,25 and 50

+2. Newer funds have lower AUM and and thus, as time period of return increases, low AUM funds (newer) have no data points for 5 or 10 yr cagr.

+* There is a case of funds being old but the AUM being low.
+I think these funds haven't garnered as much AUM because their performance is not impressive.
+If this is the case, then they're not going to appear when the funds are sorted as per best performance and top N are picked.
+* As the AUM increases, there is a weak decreasing trend for short term periods, implying an inverse relation but for mid term period, this trend goes away.

+3. There is a weak trend of returns across all time periods increasing with volatility

+4. Amongst 3m,6m,1y,3y,5y, 10y, 1 year period shows the most outperformance against Nifty 500.
+Most likely since the data is till 2024 Sep/Oct at the top of bull market.

 ##  Funds with Nifty 500 as benchmark